habamax/habamax.github.io/_posts/2019-03-07-vim-markdown-frontmatter.md

 ```
 {% endraw %}

-It uses some unicode charachters your font has no support for.
-Just change them
+Change unicode characters to whatever you prefer if your font has no support
-to whatever you prefer.
+for ones in this function.